Active Substance: clopidogrel / acetylsalicylic acid

 Pharmacotherapeutic Group: Antithrombotic agents

-DuoPlavin is indicated for the prevention of atherothrombotic events in adult patients already taking both clopidogrel and acetylsalicylic acid (ASA).
+DuoPlavin is indicated for the secondary prevention of atherothrombotic events in adult patients already taking both clopidogrel and acetylsalicylic acid (ASA).
 DuoPlavin is a fixed-dose combination medicinal product for continuation of therapy in:

 - non-ST-segment-elevation acute coronary syndrome (unstable angina or non-Q-wave myocardial infarction) including patients undergoing a stent placement following percutaneous coronary intervention;